 Difficult decisions are often faced in clinical settings, especially where children are being treated.
 Sadly, in some cases, differing opinions about care or treatment can result in conflict between families and the clinicians treating their children.
 These conflicts can have a deep and long-lasting impact on all parties.
-True Colours is delighted to be working with the Medical Mediation Foundation on an exciting initiative to embed the use of conflict management and mediation skills within clinical teams.

 The hope is that this project will result in staff feeling better equipped and supported to have potentially challenging conversations about children’s medical treatment and care with patients themselves and with their families.
 It will reduce the overall burdens of conflicts and ultimately, we hope that patients and families will experience measurable benefit.